 The rich girl might think she’s living a simple life compared to her friends.

-Families might believe they are living a simple life compared to their co-workers, friends, and other family members.
+Families might believe they live a simple life compared to their co-workers, friends, and other family members.

-Not everyone falls prey to consumerism but the ideas are put in our heads because of media in general.
+Not everyone falls prey to consumerism, but the ideas enter our minds due to media persuasion.

-Also, consider friends and family who may put pressure on the family to be or look better to the world to uphold their image.
+Also, consider friends and family who may pressure the family to be or look better to the world to uphold their image.

 The Simple Life 101 – Our Perspective

-Living a simple life to me means not worrying so much about what’s happening outside of my little bubble of life.
+Living a simple life means not worrying so much about what’s happening outside of my little bubble of energy.

 I enjoy lots of quiet time, road trips, and walks to explore nature while living a minimalistic life.